A flat organization is one that has very few horizontal layers of management. Therefore, its org chart would look relatively flat and wide.

 : Retaining Flatness While Growing

 We at Functionly are here to help.
-If you want to experiment with re-organizing your company, then you can do so, for free, using our easy-to-use drag and drop tools.
+If you want to experiment with common organization structures for your company, then you can do so, for free, using our easy-to-use drag and drop tools.

 Getting this piece right may be the difference between your business taking off and scaling beautifully, or not.